 Fees, commissions and other conflicts of interest

-To ensure our nominated representatives prioritise our clients’ interests above their own, we follow an advice process that ensures any financial advice we provide is suitable for the circumstances in which it is given, recognising the very limited nature and scope of the advice we provide.
+To ensure our nominated representatives prioritise our clients’ interests above their (and our) own, we also follow an advice process that is designed to ensure any financial advice we provide is suitable for the circumstances in which it is given, recognising the very limited nature and scope of the advice we provide.

 As employees of the NZAA, our nominated representatives receive a salary and are eligible to receive a bonus payment if a certain level of overall performance is achieved by the NZAA.

-Bonus payments are measured on achievement of a range of factors including; the quality of member interactions, compliance with regulatory requirements, the accuracy of processing member requests, the satisfaction of members with the way we sell products, and the number of products we sell to members.
-The bonus payment that can be achieved if all the target measures are fully met range between 5 -15% of the employee’s overall salary package.
+Bonus payments are measured on achievement of a range of factors including the quality of member interactions, compliance with regulatory requirements, the accuracy of processing member requests, the satisfaction of members with the way we sell products, and the number of products we sell to members.
+The bonus payment that can be achieved if all the target measures are fully met ranges between 5 -20% of the employee’s overall salary package.

 We have duties under the Financial Markets Conduct Act 2013 relating to the way that we give advice.